Sell My Art

 PAY ANNUAL NON COMMISSION ONLINE GALLERY FEE

 Once accepted for exhibition by the curatorial committee, you pay an annual fee of $40.
-Alternatively, artists at the $75 level of affiliation with the Twin Rivers Council for the Arts receive inclusion on ShopART as a benefit.
+Alternatively, artists at the $50 level of association with the Twin Rivers Council for the Arts receive inclusion on ShopART as a benefit.
 No further commissions are charged.
 We connect you directly with the buyer for final sale.

 ADD YOUR WORK

-Experienced members of the GSR Fine Arts Festival and the arts community in Greater Mankato serve on our curatorial review panel.
+Experienced members of the arts community in Greater Mankato serve on our curatorial review panel.
 Artists apply by submitting three work samples along with a professional biography and profile information.
 Applications may be submitted at any time.
 ShopART Midwest attempts to approve or decline participation by new artists within 10 business days.

 The curatorial panel will review work based on the following criteria: